python/cpython/Doc/howto/clinic.rst

 Command-line interface
 ----------------------

-The Argument Clinic :abbr:`CLI (Command Line Interface)` is typically used to process a single source file, like this:
+The Argument Clinic :abbr:`CLI (Command-Line Interface)` is typically used to process a single source file, like this:

 .. code-block:: shell-session